Jean-Louis Akpa Akpro: Barnet

 Akpa Akpro signed for Barnet on 1 July 2016.
 He scored his first goal for the club in a 2–0 win over Accrington Stanley on 13 August 2016.

 On 31 January 2017, Akpa Akpro joined Yeovil Town on loan until the end of the season.
 He was released at the end of the 2017–18 season.
 In total, he played 57 times for the Bees, scoring 5 goals.

-UAE
+Later career

-Akpa Akpro joined Masfut in 2019.
+Akpa Akpro joined Masfout in 2019.
 He scored three goals in eleven games in the Emirati second tier.

-Oldham Athletic

 Akpa Akpro returned to England with Oldham Athletic in November 2019, signing a short term deal.
 The club announced in January that he would leave the club on the expiry of his deal.

-Radcliffe

 He joined Radcliffe in March 2020.
 He scored on his debut against Gainsborough Trinity on 3 March 2020.

-Flint Town United

 In June 2022 he joined Cymru Premier side Flint Town United.
 He made his league debut for the club on 13 August.

+In August 2024, Akpa Akpro joined North West Counties Football League Premier Division side Glossop North End on a dual-registration basis with Wythenshawe Town.